 The application of Kanban requires the collection and analysis of a minimum set of flow measures (or metrics).
 They are a reflection of the Kanban system’s current health and performance and will help inform decisions about how value gets delivered.

 The four mandatory flow measures to track are:

-- WIP: The number of work items started but not finished (according to the DoW).
+- WIP: The number of work items started but not finished.